graysky2/anything-sync-daemon/USAGE.md

 ## START AND STOP ASD FOR SYSTEMD USERS

-Both a systemd service file and timer are provided, and should be used to start or stop asd.
+Both a systemd service file and timer are provided, and should be used to start or stop `asd`.

 The role of the timer is update the tmpfs copies back to the disk.
 This occurs once per hour by default.
 The timer is started automatically with `asd.service`.

 ```shell-session